 - Products with an embedded schemaless facility in multiple parts of the system— electronic medical records, SalesForce.

 - Products that support the definition of custom fields, but they are not very powerful in what they allow — like multiple data types, skip logic, validations, calculated fields, schema migration, etc.

 Why are schemaless platforms important?

 Schemaless platforms offer an alternative to fully custom software in many scenarios — especially type 2 above.
-Type 2 schemaless platforms if done right are compelling because they solve a domain-specific problem at the same time provide the user with the ability to customise as per their needs.
+Type 2 schemaless platforms if done right are compelling because they solve a domain-specific problem and at the same time provide the user with the ability to customize as per their needs.
 We have also written about this here.

 Making schemaless platforms

 Do I need to use NoSQL databases for creating schemaless platforms?
 Strictly speaking no, because there are ways to achieve schemalessness on relational databases as well.
 This can be done using one of the following approaches: